thorbjornium/Software-Manual/src/yt-dlp.md

 - `~/.config/yt-dlp` (This is more relevant for Linux/macOS but might work in a Cygwin/MSYS2 environment)

-2.Creating the File: Create a new text file named `yt-dlp.conf` in one of the above directories
+2. Creating the File: Create a new text file named `yt-dlp.conf` in one of the above directories

-3.Example Configuration:
+3. Example Configuration:

 ```txt
 # Always extract audio as mp3